An Overview of Fire NOC

 - The Building plans must contain all the information as prescribed by the bye-laws.

-- Electric Wiring- Quality and the Completion Certificate from a recognized authority.
+- Electric Wiring- Quality and the Completion Certificate from a recognised authority.

 The following listed are the steps involved in the procedure to obtain a Fire Department NOC:

-- After the application's receipt, the Chief Fire Officer (CFO) forwards the same application to the concerned Fire Inspector of the particular state, having the jurisdiction of a respective state.
+Step 2: Submit the Application: After the application's receipt, the Chief Fire Officer (CFO) forwarded the same application to the concerned Fire Inspector of the particular state, having the jurisdiction of a respective state.

-- The Inspector of the Fire Department of the respective state will issue a Fire Clearance Certificate after duly inspecting the premises and satisfying that all the Fire Mechanisms are found properly installed, and all the safety measures are equipped in a building.
+Step 4: Issuance of Certificate: The Inspector of the Fire Department of the respective state will issue a Fire Clearance Certificate after duly inspecting the premises and satisfying that all the Fire Mechanisms are found properly installed and all the safety measures are equipped in a building.

 - Once the No Objection Certificate is issued, it will remain valid for: